RTIInternational/hydro-evaluation/docs/overview.md

 * Pool
 * Statistics

+### Standard Evaluation
+The system should include a standard evaluation that can be executed against 1 or more model formulations to compare the one formulation against another in a systematic way to answer the question, "which model is better".

+### Explore
+In addition to a standard evaluation, the HES should also include robust facilities to explore model inputs and outputs.
+This more closely aligns with the ISED evaluation that the standard evaluation, however a researcher running the standard evaluation may also wish to explore that data to understand the performance.

 ### Access
 Multiple levels of access ranging from raw SQL to a Python library (e.g., with Pandas) to a web service.
 * SQL